StefanosTouf/drone-template/README.md

 ## Dockerfile

-A drone CI pipeline can use the different stages of a Dockerfile to run tests, build, and deploy an image.
+A Drone CI pipeline can use the different stages of a Dockerfile to run tests, build, and deploy an image.
 A Dockerfile should contain stages for each of those targets.
 The following example uses the Dockerfile of this repository.

 ```dockerfile
 FROM sbtscala/scala-sbt:11.0.15_1.7.1_2.12.16 AS test